Spring Fling Mini Quilt

 This post contains affiliate links for your convenience. ?
 Read my full disclosure policy here.

-supplies to make this mini quilt
+Supplies to make this mini quilt

 Materials List:

 The mini quilt came together very quickly!
-I will definitely recommend using Carol Doak’s foundation paper for the pattern.
+I will definitely recommend using this foundation paper for the pattern.
 This makes ripping out the paper SOOOOOOO much easier!
 I would also recommend using a special ruler for your trimming.
 The Add-A-Quarter ruler makes the trimming so much faster.
 It has a lip on it that nests nicely to your project so you can achieve the perfect quarter-inch trim each time.

 Once I had all four sections of the little quilt pattern sewn together, I joined all the sections to complete my mini quilt top.
 I was very intentional about the fabric placement in order to create a nice contrast between the print and solid fabric pieces.